 Also be sure to take a stroll around the site where Tagajo Castle once stood.
 Built in 724, it served as the provincial capital from the Nara period to the Heian period.
-The castle, surrounded by 1-km long walls on all four sides, stood on a hill offering a sweeping view of Sendai Bay.
+The castle, surrounded by one-kilometer long walls on all four sides, stood on a hill offering a sweeping view of Sendai Bay.
 Located nearby is the Tohoku History Museum, which provides a comprehensive look at the history of northern Japan.

-Tagajo Castle Site Iris Festival
+Tagajo Castle Site

 多賀城跡あやめまつり | Tagajo Castle Site Iris Festival